-- A. Open property during in-season (end of May October 1) between 7am and 7pm every day; in the remainder of the year post hours as between dawn and dusk except for stargazing, fishing, and SMF and MVLBC board-approved special permission. - B. Post "closed at dark" signs on the sign station during off-season months.
+- A. Open property during in-season (core and shoulder) (early May October 31) between 7am and 7pm every day; in the remainder of the year post hours as between dawn and dusk except for stargazing, fishing, and SMF and MVLBC board-approved special permission. - B. Provide fisherman and star gazers with access to the closed gate by request, re-assess after 5 years. - C. Post "closed at dark" signs on the sign station during off-season months.